UtpalMattoo/utpalmattoo/README.md

 My name is Utpal, with professional work experience in: Engineering (except front-end development), Consulting (implementation and customer success) and Analytics.

-- 👯 I’m looking to collaborate on all things NLP, Data Engineering, LLM/AI/Technical Operations, building proofs-of-concept
+- 👯 I’m looking to collaborate on all things NLP, Data Science and Engineering, LLM/AI/Technical Operations, building proofs-of-concept

 This GitHub profile has work I did outside of my day job.